UX Design process: 6 Stages to build better products

 2. Increase conversions

 A great UX could increase conversion rates by 400% (Forrester).
 Good UX design is one of the key differentiators between competing products.
-For example, Apple is certainly not the cheapest on the market, but their design-first mentality and focus on user experience attracts users time and time again.
+For example, Apple is certainly not the cheapest on the market, but its design-first mentality and focus on user experience attract users time and time again.

 3. Increase retention